 Following the receipt of a referral, the Intake & Referral Officer (I&RO) initiates contact with the referrals caregiver, usually within 72 hours.
-I&RO will make 3 attempts to contact the caregiver.
+I&RO will make 5 attempts to contact the caregiver.
+I&RO will also take into consideration the circumstances and previous history with the family.
 Attempts may include phone calls; voice messages; emails; texts; attending to the home if information suggests this to be the best way to contact the family.

 At initial phone contact, the I&RO initiates the following process: